 On October 17, 2011, Pieter Van Dongen, individually and on behalf of an alleged class of similarly situated holders of our ADSs, filed a class action lawsuit in the United States District Court for the Southern District of New York against us and three of our then executive officers.
 The complaint alleges that we made a series of false or misleading statements or omissions regarding our business, prospects and operations.
 The compliant principally alleges that we improperly accounted for the compensation that we paid to our insurance agents, thereby understating our expenses and overstating our net income.
-We believe we have meritorious defenses to the claims alleged and intend to defend against the lawsuit vigorously.
-However, there can be no assurance that we will prevail in any such litigation and any adverse outcome of this case could have a material adverse effect on our business or results of operations.
+The complaint asserts claims under Section 10(b) of the Security Exchange Act of 1934, or the Exchange Act, and Rule 10b-5 thereunder and under Section 20(a) of the Exchange Act.